nrg-it-team/nrg-scouting/docs/config.md

 The value(s) to validate the widget against.

 If range validation is specified, this field should be an array of two numbers specifying the range to validate against.
 The two numbers may be in any order.
-While more numbers are valid in the array, Black Hawks Scouting will only use the greatest and least values.
+While more numbers are valid in the array, NRG Scouting will only use the greatest and least values.
 This range is inclusive for `inRange` and exclusive for `outOfRange`.

 Otherwise, this field is a single number specifying the value to validate against.